dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 To customize your optional configurations in dbt Cloud:

+- Click **Account home** from the left-hand side bar menu in dbt Cloud
+- From there, click **Project** and select your BigQuery project
 - Select your BigQuery project from the left-hand menu
 - Click **Settings** towards the top right
 - Scroll down to **Development Connection** and select BigQuery